-- 2.1 Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample - 2.1.1 It is each Athlete's personal duty to ensure that no Prohibited Substance enters his or her body.
+2.1 Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample

+2.1.1 It is each Athlete's personal duty to ensure that no Prohibited Substance enters his or her body.
 Athletes are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in their Samples.
 Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation under Article 2.1.

 [Comment to Article 2.1.1: An anti-doping rule this Article without violation is committed under regard to an Athlete's Fault.
-This rule has been "Strict referred to in various CAS decisions as Liability".
-Athlete's An Fault is taken consideration in determining the Consequences of this anti-doping rule violation under Article 10. principle has been consistently upheld by CAS.]
+This rule has been referred to in various CAS decisions as "Strict Athlete's An Fault is taken consideration in determining the Consequences of this anti-doping rule violation under Article 10. principle has been consistently upheld by CAS.1 and the analysis of the Athlete's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Athlete's A Sample; or, where the Athlete's B Sample is split into two bottles and the analysis of the second bottle confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the first bottle.

-2.1.2 Sufficient proof of an anti-doping rule violation under Article 2.1 is established by any of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Athlete's A Sample where the Athlete waives analysis of the B Sample and the B Sample is not analysed; or, where the Athlete's B Sample is analysed and the analysis of the Athlete's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Athlete's A Sample; or, where the Athlete's B Sample is split into two bottles and the analysis of the second bottle confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the first bottle.
+2.1.2 Sufficient proof of an anti-doping rule violation under Article 2.1 is established by any of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Athlete's A Sample where the Athlete waives analysis of the B Sample and the B Sample is not analysed; or, where the Athlete's B Sample is analysed